 The class will be taught by Sheriff’s Office personnel including deputies, detectives, sergeants and command staff.
 Participants will have an opportunity to ride along with a deputy sheriff on patrol (if they wish) and experience police work from an entirely new perspective.

-The Kern County Sheriff’s Office is expecting to start the next Community Academy on April 2, 2019.
-We are currently accepting applications for the next Community Academy and classes will be held every Tuesday evening from 6:30 pm, until 9:30 pm, at the Kern Regional Training Center.
+The Kern County Sheriff’s Office is expecting to start the next Community Academy on September 16th, 2020.
+We are currently accepting applications for the next Community Academy and classes will be held every Wednesday evening from 6:30 pm, until 9:30 pm, at the Kern Regional Training Center(962 Norris Road).
 The only exception will be week eight (8), which will be held on a Saturday, for a SWAT, K-9, and pistol range demonstration.
 Graduation from the Community Academy will be determined at a later date and time.

 To qualify for the Community Academy, applicants must: 1) Be a resident of Kern County or work in Kern County; 2) Must pass a criminal background check, including a fingerprint check, and 3) Be at least 21 years of age or 4) Be at least 18 years of age and currently enrolled in college courses.

-Applications are available through the Community Academy Application link, and are also available at the Regional Training Center, located at 962 Norris Road in Bakersfield, Monday through Friday 8:00 a.m. – 4:00 p.m.
+Applications are available through the Community Academy Application link.
+Applications are also available at the Regional Training Center, located at 962 Norris Road in Bakersfield, Monday through Friday 8:00 a.m. – 4:00 p.m.
 All applications must be turned in at 962 Norris Road in person.
 There will be no exceptions.
 Valid identification is required for fingerprinting.
 The class is free of charge.